skorobogatydmitry/shadowdark-mkchar/README.md

 - re-roll duplicated talents when applicable (e.g. theif's vigilant)
 - have meta spell lists and an arg to use the meta or random
 - save character to YAML/ JSON + have interactive editor mode for e.g. spell list
+- make fonts in the template configurable (now they're limited to builtins for some reason)

 ## Refactoring